MrEbabi/Woocommerce-Helper-Functions/README.md

 ---

 ## update-post-meta-coupon-product-ids
-Updating product ids that a coupons can be used with programmatically - using update_post_meta(x, 'product_ids', x)
+Programmatically creating/updating product ids that a coupons can be used with - using update_post_meta(x, 'product_ids', x)

 ---